 - Promote the Mission and Charge of the Diversity Committee on campus and District committees and projects

-- Assess, collect and disseminate to the campus community data pertaining to campus climate and attitudes toward diversity
+- Assess, collect, and disseminate to the campus community data pertaining to campus climate and attitudes toward diversity

 - Facilitate opportunities for public discussion relating to diversity

-from the community.
+and individuals from the community.